Sakshi-y-108/website/README.md

 # website
-a event decoration system website for all decoration provide a single website
+a event decoration system website for all decoration provide  on single website